Economists warn of more market 'tantrums' as U.S. Fed tightens

+BRIEF-Zions Bancorp announces full redemption of Series F 7.90 pct non-cumulative perpetual stock

+* Zions bancorp says will redeem all outstanding shares of its 7.90% series f non-cumulative perpetual preferred stock and related depositary shares

-NEW YORK Turbulence on Wall Street will likely return when the Federal Reserve decides to hike interest rates, top U.S. economists said in a paper that warned the Fed's huge stimulus program could have harmful consequences.
+NEW YORK Feb 28 The market turbulence of last year's "taper tantrum" is likely to return when the Federal Reserve decides to raise interest rates, some top U.S. economists concluded in a research paper that warns that more policy stimulus today can spark bigger disruptions in the future.

-The paper, released on Friday, focused on a financial market selloff in mid-2013 after Fed officials said they planned to trim monthly bond-buying.

-The authors found mutual fund investors participated heavily in the selloff even though their market bets weren't made with a lot of borrowed money.

-This is important because policymakers sometimes weigh the chances of a financial crash by looking at the size of leveraged bets, which can be prone to swift reversals.
-The research highlights a perhaps under-appreciated risk for the Fed's plans to wind down its easy-money stimulus.
+The paper, published on Friday, focused on the May-June taper tantrum, when then Fed Chairman Ben Bernanke's talk of less stimulus sparked a market drop, as well as on this year's sell-off in emerging markets.
+It argues that investors in mutual funds, though unleveraged relative to more tightly regulated banks, can destabilize things when they rush to sell.

+The paper questioned whether the central bank was successful in explaining to the public its true intentions in mid-2013, and thus was able to stop any further bouts of selling, as some Fed policymakers contend.
+It also suggested the economy faces bigger risks the longer the Fed keeps rates near zero.

-"Whenever the decision to tighten policy is made, then the instability seen in summer of 2013 is likely to reappear," wrote JPMorgan chief U.S. economist Michael Feroli, University of Chicago professor Anil Kashyap and two other well-respected economists.
+"Whenever the decision to tighten policy is made, then the instability seen in summer of 2013 is likely to reappear.
+Hence, risks of instability have not been eliminated," wrote JPMorgan chief U.S. economist Michael Feroli, Anil Kashyap, a professor at The University of Chicago Booth School of Business, both former Fed officials, and two other well-respected economists.

-Several Fed officials were present at the high-profile economics conference where the paper was presented, and two said the paper raised real concerns.

-That said, the ideas highlighted by the paper already play into the Fed's current monitoring of financial risks, said Minneapolis Fed President Narayana Kocherlakota.
+They cited as supporting evidence the turbulence earlier this year in the currencies and stocks of Turkey, Argentina and other emerging economies, which also depressed U.S. equities.
+And they noted that the Fed can be blamed regardless of whether its actions in fact caused the market disruption.

+The paper, also co-authored by Princeton University professor Hyun Song Shin and Kermit Schoenholtz of New York University, was presented at a high-profile economics conference attended by Fed Governor Jeremy Stein, Chicago Fed President Charles Evans, and other policymakers.

 'NOT A FREE LUNCH'

-The Fed in January started winding down five years of ultra-accommodative policies meant to fight the 2007-09 recession and foster a stronger recovery.
-That means an eventual end to trillions of dollars in bond buying and a policy of keeping overnight interest rates at zero.

-The risk that all this easy money may have inflated asset price bubbles has stoked debate within the Fed over whether policymakers should stand ready to raise rates earlier than planned to snuff out those risks.
+The risk that all this easy money could bring about financial instabilities has stoked debate within the Fed over whether policymakers should stand ready to raise rates earlier than planned to snuff out those risks.

-Fed Chair Janet Yellen, however, has said her inclination is that financial stability risks can be addressed primarily through regulatory tools.

-In the paper, also co-authored by professors Hyun Song Shin of Princeton University and Kermit Schoenholtz of New York University, the economists concluded that the current policy stimulus "is not a free lunch" and can bring about disruptions when that accommodation is lifted.

 Daniel Tarullo, a Fed governor and its top bank regulator, said on Tuesday the central bank should not rule out using monetary policy to combat asset price bubbles that potentially threaten financial stability.

+In the paper, the economists concluded that the current policy stimulus "is not a free lunch" and can bring about disruptions when that accommodation is lifted.

+"Perhaps the domestic macroeconomic fallout from exit will be as gentle as was the impact from the 2013 'taper tantrum,'" they wrote.
+"However, such a benign outcome is not guaranteed: while tapering is now under way, monetary policy remains highly accommodative, so a meaningful exit has yet to occur."

-The economists argued in their paper that the Fed's two key stimulus efforts, monthly bond buying and a pledge to keep interest rates low for a long time, "can build future hazards by encouraging certain types of risk-taking that are not easily reversed in a controlled manner."
+Standing back, the economists argue that the Fed's two key stimulus efforts, the bond buying and the forward guidance, "can build future hazards by encouraging certain types of risk-taking that are not easily reversed in a controlled manner."

 The paper also underlines a concern that Tarullo and Stein have raised in the past: that regulatory tools may not be enough to stamp out risks in harder-to-detect corners of financial markets.